 After using the system for a few weeks, I hit my first snag – Windows Update broke my pen display driver.
 Ultimately, this just required me to do a full uninstall and re-installation of the driver, so not too bad, but it did mean that I was unable to use the system for one evening and had to go back to the old whiteboard (this represents a support problem if the system were adopted by all instructors).
 I was amazed at how dependent I had become on the new system in such a short time.
 Furthermore, several of my students told me that they did not get as much out of the presentation and hoped I would have everything working for the next class, so after conducting only 3 or 4 classes, my students had developed a clear preference.

 After almost two years, this system has moved beyond the proof of concept stage and is being adopted throughout our training center.
-This should be especially valuable in our auditorium which is a little too big for a traditional whiteboard to be completely effective.
+This should be especially valuable in our auditorium which is a little too big for a traditional whiteboard to be effective.
 The auditorium might also be a good test bed for black projection screens.
-Since the screen isn’t blocking a writing surface, solid panel screens could be mounted rather than a motorized (expensive) roll-down unit.
+Since the auditorium screen is well above arm reach, the screen does not have to be rolled out of the way, so solid panel screens could be mounted rather than a more expensive motorized unit.